Views:

 The Academic Dress (Regalia) page has further information about the requirements and photos of regalia:

-You will need to attend the ceremony wearing the gown and hood and carrying the trencher, which you wear once you've been capped and received your degree.
+You will need to attend the ceremony wearing the gown and hood and carrying the trencher, which you will wear once you have been capped and received your degree.

-If you're receiving two degrees, you can choose which hood to wear at the ceremony, though you are welcome to hire the second hood for photographic purposes.
+If you are receiving two degrees, you can choose which hood to wear at the ceremony as you can only wear one, though you are welcome to hire the second hood for photographic purposes.

-If you're receiving a diploma and do not hold a degree, you need only a black bachelor's gown, worn without a hood or trencher.
+If you are receiving a diploma and do not hold a degree, you need only a black bachelor's gown, worn without a hood or trencher.

 Regalia for different degrees or qualifications should not be mixed (e.g. a bachelor's hood should not be worn with a master's gown, and a University hood should not be worn with the gown of any other institution).